Interview with John David Pennington Cotter

 Description

-John was born in London, Hendon.
-His family fell on hard times in his early years.
-John and his brother, Paul, joined the RAF in 1941 as a pilot and wireless operator respectively.
+John was born in Hendon, London and his family fell on hard times in his early years.
+John and his brother, Paul, joined the RAF in 1941 as a pilot and wireless operator, respectively.
 After initial training at RAF Brize Norton, John was trained in Canada, returning to Britain on the Queen Mary with the first detachments of American troops.
 In 1943 he did more training at RAF Wymeswold, then joined 158 Squadron at RAF Lissett.
 They carried out several operations to German cities.
 As part of a new 640 Squadron, he was awarded the Distinguished Flying Cross.
 John then trained the Free French Air Force at RAF Lossiemouth in Scotland.
-He stayed in the RAF for 20 years, finishing as squadron leader.
+He stayed in the RAF for 20 years, achieving the rank of squadron leader.
 He later became a civil pilot at Dan Air.
 John’s brother was killed in a propeller incident in Vancouver.

 Creator